Abeer-Haroon/AI-Treasure-Hunt-With-Watson/README.md

     }
 ```

-* In **backgroundThread** method, add the following code for making the network call, parsing the result and determining whether to start next activity (Level passed) or not (Level Failed).
+* In **backgroundThread** method, the following code is added for making the network call, parsing the result and determining whether to start next activity (Level passed) or not (Level Failed).

 ```
 private void backgroundThread(){